 You will be asked some questions about your general health and the reason for your visit.
 People can be treated seated, standing or lying down.
-The treatment can be applied directly to the skin or through clothing.
-Sessions can last anywhere from 10 to 30 minutes if the EMMETT Technique is used alone – longer if combined with a relaxing massage or other modality.
-Emmett Technique is a complete therapy on its own, but works extremely well in combination with other skills a practitioner has, in my case Reflexology.
+The treatment can be applied directly to the skin or through light clothing.
+Sessions can last anywhere from 10 to 30 minutes if the EMMETT Technique is used alone – longer if combined with another modality.
+Emmett Technique is a complete therapy on its own but works extremely well in combination with Reflexology.

 Animals can be treated wherever they are comfortable eg: in a field or in the home.

 The EMMETT Technique is not intended to replace or substitute any medical advice or treatment.

 It is recommended that you consult your General Practitioner or Vet about any health concerns or undiagnosed pain or discomfort.